jc39963/Databricks_ETL_11/README.md

 * Dockerfile and devcontainer

 ## Preparation and usage
-1. Open codespaces
+1. Configure a cluster in Databricks
 2. Load repo to code spaces
-3. Wait for installation of all requirements in requirements.txt
+3. Run main.py script for ETL and querying
 ![alt text](images/install.png)

 4. Run main.py to load in database and run queries